nlip-project/nlip_server_go/README.md

    - **GET /auth/:provider/callback/**: Handles the provider's callback and returns user data (Client indirectly uses this)

 2. `/nlip/`
    - Handles messages in various formats.
+This is the main endpoint where all requests should be sent.
    - Text format:
      ```
      {